-Skye Jethani’s inspiration for his latest book What If Jesus Was Serious?
+Skye Jethani’s inspiration for his book What If Jesus Was Serious?
 A Visual Guide to the Teachings of Jesus We Love to Ignore was two-fold.
 First of all, he realized how few Christians took Jesus’ toughest teachings seriously.
 Second, he realized he had a knack for doodling.
 The result is an illustrated guide to the Sermon on the Mount — a simple way of making sense of upside-down teachings like “love your enemy” and “blessed are the poor.”

-Jethani sat down with RELEVANT to talk about his new book, why he thinks Christians have an issue with pragmatism and the difference between prescriptive and descriptive Bible teachings.
+Jethani sat down with RELEVANT to talk about his book, why he thinks Christians have an issue with pragmatism and the difference between prescriptive and descriptive Bible teachings.

 Your book is really about the Sermon on the Mount, which has some of Jesus’ most striking teachings in it.
 A lot of people look at the things Jesus says in there — love your enemies, turn the other cheek — and see that most American Christians don’t do those things very well.
 There’s a lot of perceived hypocrisy.